-Introducing a variety of foods into your cat’s diet allows them to get their nutrients in new and exciting ways.
-Most of your cat’s diet should be a high-quality nutrient-rich cat food, but you can give them a safe human treat occasionally (like chicken).
+Your pet should be getting enough nutrients if they eat a balanced, commercial food diet, so giving them a treat can be a nice way to add in something new and exciting for your cat to enjoy.
+Since most of your cat’s diet should be a high-quality nutrient-rich cat food, you can give them a safe human treat occasionally (like chicken) to add in some variety.
 A small amount of cooked chicken is also a nice way to get protein in their diet.
-Chicken is filled with nutrients like selenium (which is great for the immune system), vitamin B6, and phosphorus.

 Cat with treats

 This super simple recipe uses chicken and rice baby food to make cooking these up easier for you, but you can substitute for canned chicken or homemade chicken if you prefer.
+When using baby food, check the ingredients and avoid any potentially harmful ingredients, such as garlic or onion.
 Sprinkle in a few of these chicken cat treats (in moderation) into their weekly diet for a fun treat.

 Catnip Treat Recipe